ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/shapes.md

 Input data to the datastore are TOML- or JSON-formatted text files containing the shapes and metadata, and miscellaneous other files (e.g., raw images).
 The datastore schema:

-- Specifies the data format (required attributes, data, units, valid values, etc)
+- Specifies the data format of the TOML or JSON files (required attributes, data, units, valid values, etc)
-- Is the authoritative source of the data format
+- Is the authoritative source of those data files
 - Is used to validate data files before the datastore will accept them
 - Is implemented as a [JSON Schema](https://json-schema.org/)

 The data format has been designed to be easy to work with (supported by multiple programming languages, text-based, readable by people) and general enough to store all types of shapes used in fish and plankton scattering models.

+The structure and layout of all other files (raw images, scripts, etc) are not controlled.

 ## Data format